-Using the free Google Webmaster Tools is easy.
+Using the free Google Search Console is easy.
 There are several features for you to use.
 You’ll be able to view your website’s statistics where search engine results are concerned and can even check for errors.
 Before your do anything though, be sure that you have a Gmail account.
-If you don’t, set one up now!
+If you don't, set one up now!

-Why use Googles Webmater Tools?
-Here are a few tips to better understand the navigation and what you can get out of Googles Webmater Tools.
+Why use Googles Search Console?
+Here are a few tips to better understand the navigation and what you can get out of Googles Search Console.

-- The Dashboard: This is the page in which you enter the webmaster tools site.
-It’s your Google Webmaster home page.
+1. The Dashboard: This is the page in which you enter the Search Console site.
+It’s your Google Search Console home page.
 This will show all of your websites and whether or not they have been verified.
 You can go directly to your summary page for each of the sites by a simple click on the listed link to the site.
 This is where you can also add sitemaps for your sites.
-This page is essentially an overview of all the sites you have under Google Webmaster Tools.
+This page is essentially an overview of all the sites you have under Google Search Console.

-Using Google Webmaster Tools will help you considerably when looking for errors within your site that you may have other-wised overlooked.
-Plus, it’s always good to let Google know that your alive!
+Using Google Search Console will help you considerably when looking for errors within your site that you may have other-wised overlooked.
+Plus, it's always good to let Google know that your alive!